CHICAGO AREA AND BEYOND

 CAPA partners with organizations from around the Chicago Area and across the nation to achieve its mission, including:

-350.org Chicago | About Face: Veterans Against the War – Chicago | Action Corps | Anakbayan Chicago |Buddhist Peace Fellowship | Center for Economic and Policy Research | Chicago Alliance Against Racist and Political Repression | Chicago Committee Against War & Racism | Chicago Committee for Human Rights in the Philippines | Chicago’s Addie Wyatt Center | Citizens’ Greener Evanston | Climate Reality Project | Coalition for Peace Action | CODEPINK | Department of Peacebuilding Campaign | Dissenters | Evanston Neighbors for Peace | Extinction Rebellion Chicago | Fellowship of Reconciliation-Chicago | Fox Valley Citizens for Peace and Justice | Friends Committee on National Legislation | Jewish Voice for Peace | Just Foreign Policy | Logan Square Ecumenical Council. | Malaya Chicago | Massachusetts Peace Action | New Jersey Peace Action | Nonviolent Peaceforce | Nuclear Energy Information Service | +Peace | Peace Action National | Peace Action New York State | Peace Action Michigan | Peace Action Wisconsin | Peace, Justice & Conflict Studies program at Loyola University | Physicians for Social Responsibility – Illinois | Poor People’s Campaign – Illinois | Rising Tide Chicago| Schaumburg Area Progressives | SOIL | Sunrise Chicago | SWANA Chicago | The Bulletin of Atomic Scientists | The People’s Lobby | Union of Concerned Scientists – Illinois | US Palestinian Community Network | West Suburban Peace Coalition | World Beyond War
+350.org Chicago | About Face: Veterans Against the War – Chicago | Action Corps | Anakbayan Chicago |Buddhist Peace Fellowship | Center for Economic and Policy Research | Chicago Alliance Against Racist and Political Repression | Chicago Committee Against War & Racism | Chicago Committee for Human Rights in the Philippines | Chicago’s Addie Wyatt Center | Citizens’ Greener Evanston | Climate Reality Project | Coalition for Peace Action | CODEPINK | Department of Peacebuilding Campaign | Dissenters | Evanston Neighbors for Peace | Extinction Rebellion Chicago | Fellowship of Reconciliation-Chicago | Fox Valley Citizens for Peace and Justice | Friends Committee on National Legislation | Jewish Voice for Peace | Just Foreign Policy | Logan Square Ecumenical Council | Malaya Chicago | Massachusetts Peace Action | New Jersey Peace Action | Nonviolent Peaceforce | Nuclear Energy Information Service | +Peace | Peace Action National | Peace Action New York State | Peace Action Michigan | Peace Action Wisconsin | Peace, Justice & Conflict Studies program at Loyola University | Physicians for Social Responsibility – Illinois | Poor People’s Campaign – Illinois | Rising Tide Chicago| Schaumburg Area Progressives | SOIL | Sunrise Chicago | SWANA Chicago | The Bulletin of Atomic Scientists | The People’s Lobby | Union of Concerned Scientists – Illinois | US Palestinian Community Network | West Suburban Peace Coalition | World Beyond War

 Dedicated Chicagoans are responsible for the day-to-day outreach and work achieved at CAPA